helskog/Crossveil/README.md

 # Crossveil
-A client side mod made for V Rising that allows you to fully replace the default crosshairs.
+A client-sided mod for V Rising made for fully replacing the default game crosshairs with your own.

 ## Features
 🎯 Swap default crosshairs with custom images<br>